Part IV

 Block A — Tier 2 / Deepening Check your capacity.
 If intensity rises, pause and return to Tier 1 anchors.
 Let the Serene Center agreements, not urgency, set pace; work in small doses, and plan simple aftercare so any stirred emotion has safe ground.

-Introduction: Beyond Duality, Towards Integration
+Introduction: Beyond Polarity, Toward Integration

-The Path of the Dragon points to a simple truth: existence is a dynamic interplay of fundamental energetic polarities.
+This path points to a simple truth: existence is a dynamic interplay of fundamental energetic polarities.

-Seemingly opposing forces—light and shadow, creation and destruction, stillness and motion—are not truly separate but interwoven facets of a unified reality.
+Seemingly opposing forces (light and shadow, creation and destruction, stillness and motion) are not truly separate but interwoven facets of a unified reality.

 Sidebar · Foundational Distinction: Energy ≠ Gender